Legislative Tracking 2026

 ▸defines terms;

-▸requires developers to report certain safety incidents to the Office of Artificial Intelligence Policy (office);
+▸requires annual reporting by operators to the Office of Artificial Intelligence Policy;

 ▸provides a severability clause.